LiamProsser77/Lanscript-Programming-Language/CONTRIBUTING.md

-## Contributing to Rook
+## Contributing to Lanscript
-Thanks for your interest in contributing to Rook!
+Thanks for your interest in contributing to Lanscript!

 How to Contribute
 Contributions are welcome in the form of: